YunoHost/doc/pages/01.administrate/07.specific_use_cases/04.theming/theming.md

 ! **Beware** that adding third-party themes from random strangers on the internet **is a security risk**.
 It is equivalent to running someone's else code on your machine, which can be used for malicious purpose such as stealing credentials!

+There are a handful of themes listed [on Github](https://github.com/yunohost-themes)

 ## Creating your own theme

 You can create your own theme by copying the existing theme of your choice.
 For instance starting from the light theme: